What Does a Cockroach Bite Look Like? (Pictures of Roach Bites)

 Is a Cockroach Bite Similar to Other Insect Bites?

 Not really.
 It may look like a mosquito bite, but it will be more prominent in size.
-Also, it might scab over or produce allergic reactions like rashes or lesions, etc. It may even cause a severe asthma attack in certain individuals.
+Also, it might simply scab over or produce allergic reactions.
+It may even cause a severe asthma attack in certain individuals.

 Is a Cockroach Bite Treatable?